ONSdigital/rm-collection-exercise-service/IMPROVEMENTS.md

    It receives data from response operation UI to create a new collection exercise record over the endpoint `/collectionexercises`.
-At this point a service gives a call to survey-svc to retrieve existing survey based on `surveyId` or `surveyref` present in the reqest body, if the survery exists the service looks for an existing collection exercise and if not present it creates a record to `collectionexercise` table.
+At this point a service gives a call to survey-svc to retrieve existing survey based on `surveyId` or `surveyref` present in the request body, if the survery exists the service looks for an existing collection exercise and if not present it creates a record to `collectionexercise` table.

    It receives data from response operation UI to create an event against an existing collection exercise record over